 ---|---|---|---|

-Templates for cloud deployment | Amazon’s CloudFormation: ~ Provisions cloud resources. | Azure’s Resource Manager: ~ Deploy and control access to resources that are categorized; includes templates | Google Resource Manager: ~ Categorize, organize, and controlled access to resources; manage & track projects ~ Features template- driven deployment |
+Templates for cloud deployment | Amazon’s CloudFormation: ~ Provisions cloud resources. | Azure’s Resource Manager: ~ Deploy and control access to resources that are categorized; includes templates | |

-Server manage- ment services | ~ Automation and visibility across resources | ~ SaaS; Operational data analysis | Not applicable |
+Server manage- ment services | ~ Automation and visibility across resources | Google Cloud Operations Suite | |

 Conclusion

 Generally, the products and services offered by AWS are the most wide-ranging, but they are equally challenging to manage and navigate.
-Also see if your organization is using Microsoft’s development tools, Office productivity apps, or Windows servers.
+Also, see if your organization is using Microsoft’s development tools, Office productivity apps, or Windows servers.
 If yes, then you will find Azure pretty straightforward to integrate.

 Get in touch with our Digital consultants to Elevate & Scale your business